-Maple e syrup What is maple syrup?made from the sap of the maple treeadded to food or used in cooking colour described as 31 very 32 compared to refined sugar The maple tree has many species needs sunny days and cool nights maple leaf has been on the Canadian flag since 1964 needs moist soil but does not need fertiliser as well best growing conditions and 33 are in Canada and North America Early maple sugar producers made holes in the tree trunks used hot 34 to heat the sap used tree bark to make containers for collection sweetened food and drink with sugar Today's maple syrup The trees Tree trunks may not have the correct 3 growing for 40 years.
-5 until they have been The changing temperature and moveme nt of water within the tree produces the sap.
-The production • A tap is drilled into the trunk and a 36 carries the sap into a bucket.
-Large pans of sap called evaporators a re heated by means of a 37 • A lot of 38 is produced during the evaporation process.
-'Sugar sand' is removed because it ma affects the taste. akes the syrup look 39 and • The syrup is ready for use. • A huge quantity of sap is needed to ma ake a 40 of maple syrup.
+Maple syrup What is maple syrup?made from the sap of the maple treeadded to food or used in cooking colour described as 31compared to refined sugar The maple tree has many species needs sunny days and cool nights maple leaf has been on the Canadian flag since 1964 needs moist soil but does not need fertiliser as well best growing conditions and 33are in Canada and North America used hot 34to heat used tree bark to make containers for collection sweetened food and drink with sugar Today's maple syrup The trees Tree trunks may not have the correct 39 growing for 40 years.
+5 until they have been The changing temperature and movement t of water within the tree produces the sap.
+The production A tap is drilled into the trunk and a 36 carries the sap into a bucket.
+Large pans of sap called evaporators are e heated by means of a 37 A lot of 38is produced during the evaporation process.
+'Sugar sand' is removed because it makes the syrup look 39 and affects the taste.
+The syrup is ready for use.
+A huge quantity of sap is needed to make ke a 40 of maple syrup.